osmlab/name-suggestion-index/README.md

 # Name Suggestion Index

-The goal of this project is to maintain a canonical list of commonly used name values for suggesting correct spelling and/or formatting that might otherwise diverge from common usage on OSM.
-When editing a place name like `Walmart`, users create many different spellings such as `Wal-Mart`, `WalMart`, `Walmart Supercenter`.
+The goal of this project is to maintain a canonical list of commonly used names for suggesting correct spelling or formatting that might otherwise diverge from common usage on OSM.
+When editing a place name like `Walmart`, users have created many different spellings such as `Wal-Mart`, `WalMart`, `Walmart Supercenter`.
 In [iD](http://github.com/systemed/iD) we want to help suggest the most common names with the correct formatting and spelling.

 This index can also be used for passing additional values for a selected name.
-For example, it's known that McDonald's serves hamburgers so we can use that knowledge to fill in `cuisine=burger` or any other tags that are always associated with a specific name.
+For example, it's known that McDonald's serves hamburgers so we can use that knowledge to fill in `cuisine=burger` or other tags that are always associated with a specific name.

-###Contributing
+### Contributing
 We need help finding all the 'incorrect' names in `topNames.json` and mapping them to the correct equivalent so the incorrect name is not suggested.
 By 'correct', we only mean the most common usage on OSM.
 Check with `filter.json` to make sure we are using that